A Riemann--Hilbert Problem Approach to Periodic Infinite Gap Hill's Operators and the Korteweg--de Vries Equation: Introduction

 In Section 6 we establish a Riemann-Hilbert characterization for the KdV equation with periodic, smooth, infinite gap initial conditions - an existence theorem as well as a uniqueness theorem.
 More precisely, we consider the evolution of $u$ under the KdV equation, and study the evolution of the normalized Bloch--Floquet solutions to Hill's equation.
 As mentioned above, the quantities $\psi^{\pm}(x, t,\lambda)$ possess poles at the Dirichlet eigenvalues, and these poles move about in the gaps between spectral bands.
 While the quantities $\psi^{\pm}(x, t, \lambda)$ do not simultaneously solve both differential equations in the Lax pair, we use the Lax pair to deform them in such a way that the new quantities, $\breve{\psi}^{\pm}(x,t,\lambda)$ do solve both differential equations.
 Moreover, the poles of $\breve{\psi}^{\pm}(x,t,\lambda)$ are also independent of time.
 And, finally, these are explicitly related to Riemann-Hilbert problem \ref{rhp:KdV}, in which the dependence on $x$ and $t$ is completely explicit.
 The existence theorem relies on well-known existence theory for the KdV equation, and the uniqueness theorem is a slight extension of the uniqueness theorem of Section 5.

 In the case of finitely many gaps, Riemann-Hilbert formulations of the inverse problem have been considered before.
-For example, in \cite{TrDe13,TrDe13b} Deconinck and Trogdon used a Riemann-Hilbert problem satisfied by Baker-Akhiezer functions, with an aim to numerical computation of finite gap solutions of the KdV equation.
+For example, in \cite{TrDe13,TrDe13b} Deconinck and Trogdon used a Riemann-Hilbert problem satisfied by Baker--Akhiezer functions to numerically compute finite gap solutions of the KdV equation.
+Its also introduced a Riemann--Hilbert problem formulation for the inverse spectral theory of finite gap Dirac operators and corresponding solutions to the nonlinear Schrödinger equation \cite{Its84}.

 To reduce technical complications, in Section 6 we restrict our periodic potential to be $C^\infty$ to allow the use of known existence theorems.
-However, since we used very general bounds on the potentials to derive the Riemann--Hilbert problem for the inverse spectral theory, we believe the Riemann--Hilbert problem for solutions to the KdV equation should apply to weak solutions with the periodic initial conditions in $L^\infty(\mathbb{R})$.
+However, since we used very general bounds on the potentials to derive the Riemann--Hilbert problem for the inverse spectral theory, we believe the Riemann--Hilbert problem for solutions to the KdV equation should apply to weak solutions with periodic initial conditions in $L^\infty(\mathbb{R})$.

 In section 7 we use the results of sections 5 and 6 to sketch proofs of conditions for spatial and temporal periodicity of solutions to the KdV equation.
 In section 8 we connect the uniqueness results for the first row of solutions to Riemann--Hilbert problems \ref{rhp:Phi} and \ref{rhp:KdV} to a uniqueness results for the corresponding spatially periodic infinite gap Baker--Akhiezer functions.
 Finally, in section 9 we discuss the relation of the infinite gap theory discussed in this paper to the well known finite gap theory.